 U.H. & U.L.M.C.

 Another excellent Donington Meeting was held on October 9th, this time using the new Melbourne Leg.
-These club Donington meetings provide p_rhaps the finest training possible for more serious road-ra,:ing, and we Pope they will flourish and be supported exceedingly well next S ason.
-As the following results show, Miss Joan Richmond not only won the first race won by the H.R.6, marque, but anotle.2r race as well, with otlizr
+These club Doning,ton meetings provide p..rhaps the finest training possible for more serious road-ra,:ing, and we Pope they will flourish and be supported exceedingly well next s:ason.
+As the following results show, Miss Joan Richmond not only won the first race won by the H.R.6, marque, but anoth:2r race as well, with otlizr

 H.R.G.s frequently in the picture.
-Her average was 66 m.p.h. on both occasions.
+Iler average was 66 m.p.h. on both occasions.
 Burness with the fine old G.P.
 Sunbeam was lucky this time, averaging nearly 70 m.p.h. for ten laps–highest average of the day.
 We want to see more people supporting these race-meetings, in preference to slime-storming.
-RESULTS Sports-Cars

 Brooklands Track was officially closed for its annual repairs on October 30th, but, as usual, certain portions will be available for testing reasonably sober motor-cars, and, of course, there is always plenty of interest going on off the Track, within the Weybridge Estate.